auth0/SimpleKeychain/README.md

 A0Keychain is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-    pod "A0Keychain"
+    pod "SimpleKeychain"

 ## Author

-Hernan Zalazar, hernanzalazar@gmail.com
+Auth0

 ## License

-A0Keychain is available under the MIT license.
+SimpleKeychain is available under the MIT license.
 See the LICENSE file for more info.